NBN Speed: What’s Good? Mbps, Download and Upload Speeds Explained

 The best NBN plan for fast uploads

-Exetel takes the cake for most consistent upload speeds in busy hours.
+In November, TPG took the top spot for most consistent upload speeds in busy hours according to the ACCC.
 While the NBN 50 plan will give you perfectly reasonable uploads speeds around 20 Mbps, you will want faster uploads if you planning on uploading a fair amount of content to YouTube or live streaming video games.